How to Send a SWIFT Wire From Scratch

 Using the SFTP credentials you have been provided by the bank, you authenticate into the bank's folder and send the message into the directory.
 Most of the time it's as simple as three steps:

 The code to do this is here.
-From there, your payment instruction will be safely picked up and delivered by the SWIFT payment network and sent to creditor, whereever they might reside in the world.
+From there, your payment instruction will be safely picked up and delivered by the SWIFT payment network and sent to the creditor, wherever they reside in the world.

 Retrospective